rwtatum/pykata09/README.md

 # pykata09

-Kata 9 (Back to the Checkout) from http://codekata.com/ Haven't used Decimal for price or added Docstrings.
+Kata 9 (Back to the Checkout) from http://codekata.com/.
+(I've not used Decimal for price or added Docstrings.)